HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 		- Someone you know personally - personal/semi-formal: "Dear `firstName`,"
 	- **Content**: read the prompt *very carefully* (specifically the part after "In your letter,...") and you should ==recognize the required *mix* of expressions you ***must*** include.
 You ***must not*** mention any expression that *isn't* in the requirement== (e.g. a seemingly polite "apologizing for contacting the recipient" _would be **invalid**_ if the prompt doesn't explicitly state that you should apologize)
 		- **Complaining**: a letter of complaint to a business, requesting and suggesting are often similar in content, in *formal* style.
 You're expected to give a replacement/repair/immediate refund request if it's about a product.
-			- Start with "*I am writing to express my dissatisfaction with*....".
-Try to craft your sentences in a contrast manner between `your expectation` and `your issue` (e.g. "*Although the headphones worked flawlessly in-store, their noise-cancelling function was noticeably ineffective when I used them in a local coffee shop.*").
+			- Start with "*I am writing to express my dissatisfaction with*...." or "_I am writing concerning_...".
+Try to craft your sentences in a contrast manner between `your expectation` and `your issue` (e.g. "_The active noise-cancelling feature that worked flawlessly during the in-store demonstration no longer blocks external sounds_.").
 For padding: "*I am confident that your offer is good enough to keep my custom*."
 End it with a "Kind regards,".
 		- **Requesting**: this should be in a polite but firm tone, e.g. "*Given these circumstances, I request*...". ==Use indirect questions to begin a request for help or information== (e.g. "*I wonder if you could send me the course details urgently, as I wish to apply very soon.*")
 - The general structure:
 	1. Greeting (1 line): pay very close attention to the question, it should tell you something like =="Begin your letter ‘Dear --------’"==